Syphon Filter: The Omega Strain

-Syphon Filter: The Omega Strain is a 2004 third-person shooter video game developed by Sony Bend and published by Sony Computer Entertainment for the PlayStation 2.
-It is the fourth installment in the Syphon Filter franchise and the first to not be released on the PlayStation.
+Syphon Filter: The Omega Strain is a 2004 third-person shooter video game developed and published by Sony Computer Entertainment for the PlayStation 2.
+It is the fourth installment in the Syphon Filter franchise.

 Gameplay

 The gameplay is a departure from the previous games.
 Rather than playing as Gabe Logan, the player is given the role of a new recruit working for Gabe's secret anti-terrorist organization, the IPCA.
 Gabe, however, can still be used in one bonus mission.
 Players are able to create an original agent using a character customization system.
 Each mission allows players to select weapons from an overwhelming abundance, including assault rifles, carbines, machine guns, knives, grenades and more.

 Four bonus missions can be unlocked, with each allowing players to take on a certain character.
 Players cannot choose specific weapons in each bonus mission, and must complete every mission using a fixed weapon set that the game designates.
 As per the convention of previous games, failing an objective or dying in any bonus mission will cause it to restart.

 The game is nonlinear, where players are given choices to take on certain tasks, or avoid them altogether.
 Role-playing elements are added so that players can create characters, level up their ranks, and unlock new weapons.
 Enemies spawn on a seemingly indefinite basis so that players can never clear an area.